chouhandiksha/bigdataproject/README.md

 For simplicity sake, the NYTimes COVID cleaning steps are in a single notebook with the extraction steps [here](####new-york-times-covid-19-data-//-extraction-and-cleaning:).
 Also, for simplicity the SafeGraph Census data cleaning notebooks are also combined with the extraction notebooks [here](####safegraph-census-data-//-extraction-and-cleaning:).

 Finally, you can find all of the SafeGraph Social Distancing notebooks [here](####safegraph-social-distancing-dataset-//-cleaning:).
 The SafeGraph Social Distancing set cleaning notebooks are not combined with the cleaning notebooks due to the large size of the dataset.
 So be sure to run the SafeGraph Social Distancing extraction notebooks from the above step 2 first.
 The SafeGraph Social Distancing Cleaning notebooks are broken up by city and year.

-## Notebooks to Clean

-* ???
-Notebooks for all graphics missing from README ???

 ## Notebooks